AzureAD/azure-activedirectory-library-for-android/docs/Automation/firebase.md

 ### Firebase Google Account Login Issue

 1. When logging in from a new device/location, Google may ask to verify identity.
 2. There may be two options:

-   a.
-Verify with phone
+   - Verify with phone

-   b.
-Verify with recovery email
+   - Verify with recovery email
 5. Please select verify with recovery email.
 The recovery email is already put in Google account and it is following the email: [droididautomation@microsoft.com](mailto:droididautomation@microsoft.com)
 6. If not done already, please join the [droididautomation@microsoft.com](mailto:droididautomation@microsoft.com) Distribution List so you can receive the confirmation code that arrives on that email alias.